julianaklulo/julianaklulo.github.io/en/posts/2025/09/07/wificom/index.md

 I didn’t get the dimensions right on the first try, it took a few rounds of trial and error before I got the final piece.
 I ended up forgetting to add a hole for the V-Pet pin and had to make one manually.

+If you want to use the model I created, it's available in my [Thingiverse](https://www.thingiverse.com/thing:7139682) profile.

 ## Final result

 With the circuit completed, the last step was deciding what to use for the prongs contact.
 My first attempt was using two screws, since I couldn’t find